Wondering how to start? Try our free assessment tool

 I know what you’re thinking and yes, it is actually possible.
 There are tons of games that are fun and engaging that can introduce coding to kids and do so with no screens attached.
 There is constant worry about children spending too much time in front of their screens, and there are reasons to be.
 Had I listened to my mother when she scolded me for using my phone for too long, I might have had 20/20 vision today.

 These activities are all easy to set up and make learning computer science a whole lot of fun.
-To help you decide which one to pick, I have also added in which concepts each computer science game targets.
+To help you decide which one to pick, I have also added in which concepts these computer science games targets.